neondatabase/autoscaling/network-debug/README.md

 You can customize the toolkit by modifying the following files:

 - **tcpdump-daemonset.yaml**: Modify the DaemonSet configuration
-- **tcpdump-configmap.yaml**: Customize the capture and analysis scripts
 - **capture-analyzer.yaml**: Adjust the analyzer deployment and service

 ## Troubleshooting